Updated: Jul 4, 2020

 As per the ethos of the business, Angela Hirst is sourcing her Christmas goodies from small, local, sustainable businesses.

-Our 4th guest is renowned chef and owner of E’cco Bistro, Philip Johnson, who’s doing it traditionally, albeit with an Aussie twist at the end.
+At E’cco Bistro, Philip Johnson, will be doing it traditionally, albeit with an Aussie twist at the end.
 With almost 25 years at the helm of the landmark Brisbane restaurant, you can bet it’ll be Phillip in the kitchen on Christmas Day.

 Natascha is looking forward to a beach Christmas with plenty of fresh seafood sourced by her brother who’s both a chef and a professional fisherman.
 She’s also got plans that involve a side of salmon and last year’s Christmas present – a hot smoker.